 |---|---|---|---|---|---|---|

-| Ahnapee (Algoma) Record | Schooner | Cora | 1912-08-30 | 6 | The little schooner Cora arrived in port Monday night with a cargo of slabs for the Algoma Fuel Company. | |
+| Ahnapee (Algoma) Record | Cora | 1914-06-26 | 5 | Unloading in port yesterday were the Addie Wade, Cora and Chester B. Jones, all with cargoes of fuel for the Algoma Fuel Company. | ||

 | Ahnapee (Algoma) Record | Schooner | Cora | 1916-05-19 | 8 | The schooner Cora arrived in port last Saturday with a cargo of wood for the Algoma Fuel Company.
 The wood was loaded at Thompson, Mich. | |

-| Ahnapee (Algoma) Record | Schooner | Cora | 1916-07-07 | 1 | The schooner Cora was in port Monday with a cargo of wood for the Algoma Fuel Company.
-The Cora cleared for the north Wednesday. | |
+| Ahnapee (Algoma) Record | Schooner | Cora | 1916-07-14 | 1 | The Isolda Bock arrived in port last Saturday with a cargo of hard wood for the Algoma Fuel Company.
+The schooner Cora also brought in a load of hardwood edgings for this firm during the past week. | |

 | Ahnapee (Algoma) Record | Schooner | Cora | 1915-10-08 | 2 | Kewaunee.
 Loaded with a cargo of short wood for the W. Seyk Company, the little schooner Cora, Captain John Lockland, arrived here Saturday evening from Thompson, Mich.
 The vessel cleared and sailed on Tuesday for Thompson. | |